clarari137/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Neural Network Model Report
-1. Overview of the analysis
-   This analysis examines a dataset of organizations that have received funding from a nonprofit, Alphabet Soup, and whether or not their venture had success.
+1. **Overview of the analysis:** This analysis examines a dataset of organizations that have received funding from a nonprofit, Alphabet Soup, and whether or not their venture had success.
 We are applying deep learning methods to help Alphabet Soup determine which organizations are more likely to be successful, predicting the outcome before Alphabet Soup grants the funding.

-3. Results: Using bulleted lists and images to support your answers, address the following questions:
+3. **Results:** Using bulleted lists and images to support your answers, address the following questions:
 - Data Preprocessing
   - What variable(s) are the target(s) for your model?
     - The target for this model is the column "IS_SUCCESSFUL", which identifies if the money was used effectively and the venture had success.